-- Understand the organisational and personal drivers affecting your clients. - Proactively manage difficult people and situations in the team. - Focus on effective teamwork, not just personal achievement.
-You'll get more opportunities and influence and build confidence as a colleague and "resultsfocused" employee.
+- · Understand the organisational and personal drivers affecting your clients. - Proactively manage difficult people and situations in the team. - Focus on effective teamwork, not just personal achievement.
+You'll get more opportunities and influence and build confidence as a colleague and "resultsfocused" employee. - Understand the wider organisational and industry drivers affecting your clients, including Executive Leadership Team, CEO, Board or Minister.